18,000 pounds of fireworks seized from truck in New York

 The Associated Press

-WESTHAMPTON BEACH, N.Y.- Police officers who stopped a truck that was tailgating a fuel tanker on a highway say they made a potentially explosive discovery - 18,000 pounds of fireworks."It would have devastated a quarter-mile radius if they had gone off," Suffolk County Police Department spokesman Robert Boden said Wednesday.
+WESTHAMPTON BEACH, N.Y.- Police officers who stopped a truck that was tailgating a fuel tanker on a highway say they made a potentially explosive discovery - 18,000 pounds of fireworks.

 The truck carrying the explosives was found to be dangerously overloaded when it was pulled over Monday for a routine safety check, police said.

 A police dog named Nitro _ a German shepherd added to the department's anti-terrorism efforts after the Sept.
 11 attacks _ sniffed out the fireworks.

 The driver of the truck, whose manifest said it was carrying paper goods, brought the fireworks from Maryland for illegal resale, police said.

 State law prohibits the sale or possession of fireworks without a permit.
 The driver, who was with his adult son, faces multiple summonses for carrying hazardous materials and driving an overweight truck.